markosiilak/directus-module-export/README.md

 ## Configuration

-### Environment Variables

-No environment variables are required for basic functionality.
+No environment variables are required.
+Install and enable the module in your Directus instance per normal extension flow.

-### Directus Configuration

-The module integrates seamlessly with Directus and requires no additional configuration beyond standard module installation.

 ## Troubleshooting

-### Common Issues
+### Common issues

-1. **Token Validation Fails**:
+1. **Token validation fails**
-   - Ensure the admin token has proper permissions
-   - Check if the target server is accessible
-   - Verify the API URL is correct
+   - Ensure the token is valid and the API URL is reachable over HTTPS.

-2. **Import/Export Fails**:
-   - Check network connectivity
-   - Verify collection permissions
-   - Ensure data format compatibility
+2. **403 Forbidden on a collection**
+   - On the source Directus, grant the token’s role READ permission on that collection (and any related collections or files).

-3. **History Not Saving**:
+3. **History not saving**
-   - Check browser storage permissions
-   - Clear browser cache if needed
+   - Check browser storage permissions; clear cache if needed.

-### Error Messages

-- **"Invalid token"**: Token validation failed
-- **"Server not accessible"**: Network or server issues
-- **"Permission denied"**: Insufficient token permissions
-- **"Collection not found"**: Target collection doesn't exist

 ## Contributing